Polynomial Fourier decay and a cocycle version of Dolgopyat's method for self conformal measures: Introduction

 \end{Corollary}

 We emphasize that no separation conditions are imposed on the IFS in both Theorem \ref{Main Theorem} and Corollary \ref{Main Corollary}.
 Thus, as we discuss below, these are essentially the first instances where polynomial decay is obtained for such measures without an underlying Markov partition, or a more specialized algebraic or dynamical setup.
 We remark that, simultaneously and independently of our work, Baker and Sahlsten \cite{Baker2023Sahl} obtained similar results but with a different method.
 See Remark \ref{Rmk BS23} for more details.
+Also, we note that Baker and Banaji \cite{baker2024polynomial} independently obtained a proof of Corollary \ref{Main Corollary}, with a method that differs considerably from that of \cite{Algom2023Wu}.
+We refer to \cite{Algom2023Wu, baker2024polynomial} for more discussion and comparisons between the two techniques.

 Relying on his own previous work \cite{Li2018decay} and on the work of Bourgain-Dyatlov \cite{Bour2017dya}, Li \cite{li2018fourier} proved polynomial Fourier decay for Furstenberg measures for $\text{SL}(2,\mathbb{R})$ cocycles under mild assumptions.
 Corollary \ref{Main Corollary} gives a new proof of these results when the measure is self-conformal (see \cite{Yoccoz2004some, Avila2010jairo} for conditions that ensure this happens).
 We remark that, as we discuss in Section \ref{Section method} below, the renewal theoretic parts of our argument are closely related to Li \cite{Li2018decay, li2018fourier}.
 Sahlsten-Stevens \cite[Theorem 1.1]{sahlsten2020fourier} proved polynomial Fourier decay for a class of stationary measures that includes self-conformal measures, with respect to totally non-linear $C^\omega$ IFSs with strong separation (i.e. the union \eqref{Eq union} is disjoint).
 Their methods also apply when the IFS is only $C^2(\mathbb{R})$ under the additional assumptions that $K_\Phi=[0,1]$ and some further separation conditions on $\Phi$.
 For self-conformal measures, Theorem \ref{Main Theorem} improves these results since we do not require any separation conditions on the IFS, or that the attractor is an interval.
 In fact, Corollary \ref{Main Corollary} removes virtually all the assumptions made in the corresponding result of Sahlsten-Stevens \cite[Theorem 1.1]{sahlsten2020fourier}, except for the existence of an analytic non-affine map in the IFS.
 Theorem \ref{Main Theorem} also improves our previous result \cite[Theorem 1.1]{algom2021decay} by upgrading the rate of decay in the non-conjugate to linear setting from logarithmic to polynomial.
 Finally, we point out that when the IFS in question is conjugate to self-similar via a non-linear $C^2$ map, Kaufman \cite{Kaufman1984ber} (for some Bernoulli convolutions) and later Mosquera-Shmerkin \cite{Shmerkin2018mos} (for homogeneous self-similar measures) proved polynomial Fourier decay for all self-conformal measures.
 The only concrete examples of polynomial Fourier decay in the fully self-similar setup were given by Dai-Feng-Wang \cite{Dai2007Feng} and Streck \cite{streck2023absolute} for some homogeneous IFSs that enjoy nice number theoretic properties.
 It is known, though, that very few self-similar IFSs should fail this property; See Solomyak \cite{Solomyak2021ssdecay}.